Impact of Late Payment on CIBIL Score_WC

 Minor Default: When a borrower misses or delays payment for less than 90 days, this is considered a minor payment default.
 Banks and lenders consider such defaults to be minor because they believe they will be resolved quickly.
 However, the CIBIL score is temporarily impacted in this case.

 Major Default: When the borrower pays the credit amount but does so after 90 days, this is considered a major payment default.
-As a result, the CIBIL score suffers, and the borrower loses the status of a good debtor.
-Also, major payment default along with low CIBIL score both hinder loan/credit card approval.
+As a result, the CIBIL score suffers more.
+Also, major payment defaults along with low CIBIL scores hinder future loan or credit card approval.

 Here's how a missed payment can affect you: